ronancpl/HeavenMS/README.md

 ---
 ### Open-source client development - HeavenClient

-Continuing from where **SYJourney**'s JourneyClient has finished contributions (as of 5 Jul 2016), an open-source delevopment of a software artifact designed to handle both gaming operations and interactions with the server is being conducted.
+Continuing from where **SYJourney**'s JourneyClient has finished contributions (as of 5 Jul 2016), an open-source development of a software artifact designed to handle both gaming operations and interactions with the server is being conducted.

 Newer implementations are being maintained by **頼晏 (ryantpayton)** and aims to offer higher display resolution, bring recent UI contents for the pre-BB gameplay and incremental support on overall gaming perspective.